 Overcoming technological shortcomings will definitely play a significant role, but enterprise-level adoption is crucial for mass uptake.
 Bitcoin, for one, shall truly become a part of our daily lives when small, medium, and large merchants accept payments in BTC.
 Fortunately, the desired change is already underway, and in fact, is steadily gaining strength.
 In this article, we discuss some of the most significant platforms that accept Bitcoin and what you can buy with Bitcoin.

 We understand, even appreciate, the excitement, but allow us to mention certain ground rules.
 First, Bitcoin is fully open-source and decentralized, but those accepting BTC-based payments needn’t necessarily be that way.
 In general, traditional organizations are centralized entities subject to various local and global legalities.
 Therefore, while interacting with such entities, you need to be aware of existing regulations.

 Second, the web-space also has several bad actors—hackers, phishers, and so on—and you need to exercise adequate caution while making BTC transactions.
 Third, take immense care with the receiver’s wallet address, so as to avoid irretrievable loss of your funds.

-Fourth, to keep things streamlined and to accommodate as many names as possible, we adopt a domain-wise approach in this article.
+Fourth, to keep things streamlined and to accommodate as many names as possible, we adopt a domain-wise approach in this article about who accepts Bitcoin.
 Braced with this awareness, let’s proceed.